Heraea (Arcadia): Location

 The site of Heraea is fixed by its distance from the mouth of the Ladon, which, according to Pausanias, was 15 stadia.
 The same writer says that the greater part of the city lay upon a gently sloping hill, and the remainder upon the banks of the Alpheius.
-The remains of Heraea are visible on a hill west of the village of Agios Ioannis (St. John), bounded on either side by a ravine, and sloping down towards the river.
-These ruins extend along the summit of the hill and the slope towards the river; but they are inconsiderable, and have for the most part been cleared away in consequence of the fertility of the land.
-The wine of Heraea was celebrated in antiquity, and was said to make women fruitful.

 Heraea was favourably situated in several respects.
 Its territory was fertile, and it was situated on the high road from Olympia into the interior of Arcadia.
 From the north of Arcadia a road led into the valley of the Alpheius, near Heraea; and two roads led into the Heraeatis, one from Megalopolis, and the other from Messene and Phigalia, which joined the former close to the town.
 There was a bridge over the Alpheius close to Heraea, which Philip restored in 219 BCE.
 The Heraeatis was separated from Pisatis by the river Erymanthus, and from the territory of Megalopolis by the river Buphagus.
 The famous Tabula Peutingeriana shows a road system connecting Heraia with ancient Olympia, Melaneae and Megalopolis.